THE DALY CITY DUNES

 If this land were to be preserved, it would create a continuous stretch of dunes between a city park and a county park, and within walking distance of seven schools and the Teglia Community Center.
-Daly City citizens could enjoy a first class nature walk with interpretive information that would inform residents about the unique geological, botanical and human heritage of this area.
+Daly City citizens could enjoy uninterrupted trails with interpretive information that would shed light on the unique geological, botanical and human heritage of this area.
 Our vision is to have surrounding schools, and community, involved in the restoration and education of a unique resource.
-How many neighborhoods have endangered plants in their back yards?
+How many neighborhoods have endangered plants in their backyards?

 Please email us at email@example.com if you would like to be notified of public hearings and be involved in our efforts to save this important piece of San Bruno Mountain.